camme/nunt/readme.md

 ## Using it with node and the browser

 The power of nunt is strongest when used with node.
 It allows your app to communicate with the same type of events no matter if the events originate from the server or the client.
+To use it for client/server communication, socket.io is required.
+Just run

+	npm install socket.io

-Here is a short example (more in the example folders).
+Here is a short example to run with node (more in the example folders):

-Your node app:

 	var nunt = require('nunt');